ashutoshmjain/gita/src/mathuraChap03.md

 `Abhivaykti`, in `Sanskrit`, means expression - the final act of all creative pursuits.
 In `Vaidik` science, there were two primary expressions - `Naad and Mudra`.

 > A distinction must be made here between information and knowledge.
 Information doesn't have the creative potency - knowledge has.
 Information is dualistic - knowledge harnesses duality to manifest third dimension.
-For example a magnet is bipolar, but the knowledge of this duality manifested electricity.
+"Third" stands for infinite other possibilities.
+For example a magnet is bipolar, but the knowledge that poles are inseparable and opposite, led to the idea of electrical charge and finally manifested into electricity.

 While inner (evolutionary) knowledge is inexpressible (`Avykta`), knowledge acquired through external means may be expressed (`Vykta`) - to varying degree of success.
 Most of the communications we receive are, however, information.
 For example the user manual is information.
 It may answer "how to use the gadget" -  it wouldn't enable you build one.
 In order to convey knowledge - the ability to manifest - both sender and the receiver must put in enormous repetitive efforts - `Yazna`.